biuinvincible/Spam-Feedbacks-Detection-on-E-Commerce-Platform-Shopee/README.md

 # Shopee Spam Detection

-This project aims to classify spam comments in Shopee product reviews using multiple deep learning models (CNN, GRU, LSTM) and traditional machine learning (XGBoost).
+This project aims to classify spam comments in Shopee product reviews using multiple deep learning models (CNN, GRU, LSTM), BERT (PhoBERT) and traditional machine learning (XGBoost).
 The training process is managed using MLflow for experiment tracking.

 ## Project Structure
 ```